BioJulia/Bio.jl/docs/src/man/var.md

 end
 ```

-### Counting mutations
+## Counting mutations

 You can count the numbers of different types of mutations between two aligned
-DNA sequences.
+(i.e. of equal length) nucleotide sequences.

-#### Different types of mutation
+### Different types of mutation

-The types of mutations that can be counted are currently.
+The types of mutations that can currently be counted are displayed in the
+following table.

 | Type                   | Meaning                                 |
 | :--------------------- | :-------------------------------------- |